Championing a dynamic motion picture workforce in B.C. that is equitable, diverse and inclusive.

 Creative Pathways

-If you don’t have film experience yet, any work experience that shows you have stamina, a strong work ethic, service orientation, and most importantly, excellent soft skills (attitude, team-orientation, people skills, dependability) would make a great fit for the motion picture industry.
-For work on set, having access to a reliable vehicle / mode of transportation at all times and a driver’s license is an important bonus, as you may be working long hours in far-flung places not easily accessible by transit.
+If you don’t have film experience, any work experience that shows you have stamina, a strong work ethic, service orientation, and most importantly, excellent soft skills (attitude, team-orientation, people skills, dependability) would make a great fit for the motion picture industry.
+For work on set, having access to a reliable vehicle and mode of transportation at all times and a drivers license is an important bonus, as you may be working long hours in far-flung places not easily accessible by transit.

-There are six unions and guilds in B.C. that represent different departments on set if you are interested in becoming a permittee and/or member.
-This industry is vast, and there may be roles in the film industry that may not neccessarily be covered by these unions and guilds for you to find work.
+There are six unions and guilds in B.C. that represent different departments on set.
+This industry is vast, and there may be roles in the film industry that may not necessarily be covered by these unions and guilds for you to find work.
 Be sure to take a careful look at the requirements needed to become a permittee or full member, as they may change without notice.
 Reach out directly to the union or guild if you have any joining questions, as the most up to date information will always be available through them.

-Entry-level work in physical production on larger, big budget shows usually begins as a Production Assistant (PA) in the locations department or the production office.
+Entry-level work in physical production usually begins as Production Assistant (PA) in the locations department or the production office though with how large this industry is, there are varying pathways into other entry level positions on set as well.
 The Directors Guild of Canada, BC Chapter (DGC BC) is a key entry point for those looking to enter the workforce as a Production Assistant.
 Learn more about their Permittee Logbook Holder Program and access posts to help your career as a PA including Getting Started in the Industry and Your First Day on Set.

-Below is a sampling of filmmaking societies which may offer opportunties to work on productions and access to workshops and events:
+Below are a sampling of filmmaking societies which may offer opportunities to work on productions and access to workshops and events:

 Be aware that the postings are not vetted by Creative Pathways and it’s wise to ask questions before committing to anything.
 Here are some examples of where you could start your job search: